 Term Definitions

-home HCBS settings include:
+HCBS settings other than the customer's HCBS settings include:

-Adult Developmental Homes;
+home Adult Developmental Homes;

 Adult Foster Care Home;

 Assisted Living Homes and Assisted Living Centers;

 Behavioral Health Therapeutic Homes;

 Behavioral Health Residential Facility;

 Child Development Foster Care Homes;

 Group Homes for Developmentally Disabled;

 Large Group Settings for Adults and Children; and

 Substance Abuse Transitional Facility.

 Customer's home The customer's home means any of the following:

 A house;

 A mobile home or trailer;

 An apartment;

 A room rented in someone else's home, or in a boarding house;

 Any similar shelter; or

 For a child in foster care, the foster home.